awslabs/aws-lc-verification/SAW/README.md

 ### ECDSA

 The EVP_DigestSign*/EVP_DigestVerify* functions are verified to have the following properties related to ECDSA using P-384 and SHA-384.
 For more detailed specifications, see [evp-function-specs.saw](proof/ECDSA/evp-function-specs.saw).
 BLOCK_LENGTH is the block length of the hash function, in bytes.
-MAX_SIGNATURE_LENGTH is the digest length of the hash function, in bytes.
+MAX_SIGNATURE_LENGTH is the maximum length of the signature in ASN1 format, in bytes.
 For ECDSA with P-384 and SHA-384, BLOCK_LENGTH is 64 and MAX_SIGNATURE_LENGTH is 104.

 | Function  | Preconditions |  Postconditions |
 | ----------| --------------| --------------- |